 Even so, he regretted ever creating such an insurgent breed.
 He decided that shortening their lives wasn’t enough.

 I’ll eradicate them, he thought.
 People, pets, wild animals, birds, nothing would survive.
 If it creeps, crawls, or twitches, they’re going to be relics.

 Except for Noah.

-Enoch’s great-grandson, Noah, was perfect compared to any other specimen, so God brought him into his circle of one.
+Noah was perfect compared to any other individual, so God brought him into his counsel with the holy angels.

-“I’ve decided to destroy the earth and its inhabitants with a great flood,” he told Noah.
+“I’ve decided to destroy the earth and its inhabitants with a catastrophic flood,” God told Noah.
 “Make a three-story vessel from cypress wood and waterproof it.
-When the waters emerge and surround you, everything outside the vessel will die.
+When the waters appear around you, everything outside the vessel will drown.
 Bring your family along.
-It will be an unforgettable ride.”
+Things won’t go so swimmingly for a while.”

-He further instructed Noah, “Bring a male and a female of every living thing into the vessel, and keep them alive.
-In addition, bring seven pairs of all split-hooved grazers and birds.
-Finally, store up plenty of food for you and the creatures you bring in with you.”
+He further instructed Noah, “Bring a male and a female of every living thing into the vessel, keeping them alive.
+Also, bring seven pairs of all split-hooved grazers and birds.
+Finally, store up plenty of food for your family and your zoo.”

-Noah obeyed God.
-He was six hundred years old when he and his family boarded the vessel together with all the animals and provisions in preparation for the catastrophic deluge.
-Just as promised, the pipes burst from deep beneath the seas, and torrential rains emptied themselves from the heavens.
-It rained for forty days and nights, and when the highest mountain peaks were buried in a sea of foaming floodwaters, every living thing outside of God’s protective haven perished.
+He was six hundred years old when he and his family boarded the vessel with all the animals and provisions.
+Just as promised, the pipes burst from deep beneath the seas, and torrential rains emptied themselves from the sky.
+It rained for forty days and nights, and when the highest mountain peaks submerged in a sea of foaming floodwaters, every living thing outside God’s life raft perished.